rmagee/qu4rtet/docs/install_ubuntu.rst

     # change me if the celery broker is redis or is on a different server
     # this is configured for a local RabbitMQ
     CELERY_BROKER_URL="amqp://guest@localhost//"

+    # set the log file to your preferred location
+    LOGGING_PATH=/var/quartet/

 Save the file and exit.